MarinaHuber/MarinaHuber/README.md

 [www](https://marinahuber.com)

 - 🔭 I’m currently working on ...
 Essentail Developer course
 - 🌱 I’m currently learning ...
-TDD
+TDD & Documentation
 - 👯 I’m looking to collaborate on ... new iOS projects
 - 🤔 I’m looking for help with ...
 Algorithms
 - 💬 Ask me about ... iOS